ccarliu/Retinal-OCT-LayerSeg/README.md

 ## Introduce -- Train and test process
 Take the dme dataset as example:
 1. Data preparing: Down the dataset from [here](https://people.duke.edu/~sf59/Chiu_BOE_2014_dataset.htm)
 2. Training: Replace the datapath in the first command of run.sh, and run it.
 After training, the model will be stored in "./checkpoint".
+We provide pretrained models as described in our paper, together with the code.
 3. Testing: Replace the datapath and checkpoint path in the second command of run.sh, and run it, which will do the test and print the result.

 ## Contact